-- 100. Cosmology: A Beginner's Guide to the Universe A discussion of the changing view of our place in space, from the cosmologies of ancient civilizations to the twenty-first century picture of an accelerating universe.
-Topics will include basic principles of General Relativity, black holes and the curvature of space, and speculations about the ultimate fate of the universe.
-Designed to appeal to a wide audience of "cosmic thinkers," including both science and non-science majors.
-Some evening observing sessions will provide opportunity for viewing with the telescopes.
-Prerequisites: high school algebra and trigonometry.
-6 credits, AI, WR1, Fall-C. Blaha - 110.
-Introduction to Astronomy An introduction to current astronomy with an emphasis on how we know what we know.
+110. Introduction to Astronomy An introduction to current astronomy with an emphasis on how we know what we know.
 Topics include the solar system; the life cycles of stars; pulsars, quasars, and black holes; and the history and future fate of the universe.
 No mathematics background beyond high school algebra and trigonometry is assumed.
-6 credits, MS; LS, QRE, Fall-C. Blaha, J. Weiss - 113.
-Observational and Laboratory Astronomy Theory and practice of basic techniques in observational and laboratory astronomy.
+6 credits, MS; LS, QRE, Fall, Winter-C. Blaha, J. Weisberg

+113. Observational and Laboratory Astronomy Theory and practice of basic techniques in observational and laboratory astronomy.
 Certain problems involve the use of the 16-inch and 8-inch telescopes.
 Prerequisite: Astronomy 110, 232, or 233, or permission of the instructor.
+3 credits, S/CR/NC, MS; LS, QRE, Fall, Spring-J. Weisberg

+127. Topics in Modern Astrophysics Special topics in modern astrophysics will be explored in order to understand the physical processes at work in a variety of cosmic settings.
+Possible topics include the solar weather and its impact on Earth, extra-solar planets, black holes, dark matter, gravitational lensing, large-scale structures and dark energy in an accelerating universe.
+Prerequisite: Astronomy 100, 110 or Physics 131, 132, 141 or 142.
+6 credits, MS, WR; NE, WR2, QRE, Spring-C. Blaha

-3 credits, S/CR/NC, MS; LS, QRE, Fall-C. Blaha - 232.
-Astrophysics I Crosslisted with PHYS 232.
+232. Astrophysics I Crosslisted with PHYS 232.
 A study of stellar structure and evolution with an emphasis on the physical principles underlying the observed phenomena.
 Topics include the birth, evolution, and death of stars, pulsars, black holes, and white dwarfs.
 Prerequisites: Physics 228 and Physics 229/230 or permission of the instructor.
-6 credits, MS; NE, QRE, Offered in alternate years, Spring-C. Blaha - 233.
-Astrophysics II Crosslisted with PHYS 233.
+6 credits, MS; NE, QRE, Offered in alternate years, Not offered in 2012-2013

+233. Astrophysics II Crosslisted with PHYS 233.
 A study of galactic and extragalactic astronomy with an emphasis on the physical principles underlying the observed phenomena.
 Topics include the structure and dynamics of the Milky Way Galaxy and other galaxies, the interstellar medium, quasars and active galaxies, clusters and superclusters, and cosmology.
 Prerequisite: Physics 228 and 229/230 or permission of the instructor.
-6 credits, MS; NE, QRE, Offered in alternate years, Not offered in 2011-2012
+6 credits, MS; NE, QRE, Offered in alternate years, Spring-C. Blaha

 356. Special Project Individual projects in observational, theoretical, or computational astronomy.
 Available projects are often related to faculty research interests or to the development of course-support materials, such as new laboratory exercises.
 Prerequisite: Permission of the instructor.
-2 or 3 credits, S/CR/NC, MS, Fall, Winter, Spring-Staff
+2 or 3 credits, S/CR/NC, MS; NE, Fall, Winter, Spring-Staff